1 – Introduction

 Whichever son turned out to be the “torch-bearer” – the Messianic link – had a lot to do with his influence or faithfulness or chosenness – as much as whether or not he was the firstborn son.
 And as we know from the example of the “birth” of Moses to his “parents” Amram and Jochebed, that “son” may actually be an influential descendant born in a later generation of that family line.

 It is quite possible that only a small number of the patriarchs listed in Genesis 11 were firstborn sons.
 A comparison of 11:10 with 5:32 and 8:13 suggests that Shem was not.
 A comparison of 11:10 with 10:22 suggests that Arpachshad was not.
 And we have already seen that Abram was not.
 Actually, not one of the Messianic ancestors in Genesis, whose family background is known in any detail, such as Abel, Seth, Abram, Isaac, Jacob, Judah, and Perez, was a firstborn son.
 The year of begetting a first son, known in the Old Testament as “the beginning of strength,” was an important year in the life of the Israelite (Gen. 49:3, Deut.
 21:17, Psa.
 78:51, and Psa.
 105:36).
 It is this year, then, and not necessarily the year of the birth of the Messianic link, that is given in each case in Genesis 11.
 Thus we have clear evidence for the possible addition of a limited number of years from the lives of some of these patriarchs to the total of years from the Flood to Abraham.
 (The Genesis Flood, pg.
-480)
+480. Published 1961)

 The Book of Genesis features the highlights, or turning points, of early human history.
 For those who recorded the different parts of the Book, this was the main concern; recording the passage of time was a secondary consideration.
-Nevertheless, God made sure to strengthen and revive the thread of recorded history during those times when it was starting to become feeble.
-And because it was preserved, today we are gifted with the amazing result – a historical heritage featuring a line of ancestors, stretching all the way back to the very dawn of human history.

 Another major recorded event (or perhaps the same Tower of Babel event) came in the days of Peleg.
 Once more, a dynamic event took place when “in his days the earth was divided.”
 (What does it mean “the earth was divided”?
 See Appendix 3 below.)
-Looking again at Chart 1, it is easy to see that, after Peleg, the chronological line of succession continues without any major interruption.

 To be sure, it was by means of Biblical analogies that we were able to find possible gaps in the genealogy of Genesis 11.
 But the point we now wish to emphasize is that those very analogies serve also to limit our time-scale for Genesis 11.
 The gap between Amram and Moses was 300 years, not 30,000.
 And the gap between Joram and Uzziah in Matthew 1:8 was 50 years, not 5,000.
 On the basis of the analogy of Biblical chronology, therefore, we maintain that it is very hazardous to assume a period of 100,000 years between the Flood and Abraham.
 (The Genesis Flood, pgs.
-485-486)
+485-486.
+Published 1961)

 Does the fact that the Biblical genealogy has a few omissions make it invalid?
 As mentioned before, the genealogy testifies to the power of the Almighty who somehow managed to get around and past human frailties and string together the timeline of human history right from its very Beginning.